 The next day we headed out of Amsterdam proper to get up close and personal with the world-renowned Dutch tulip fields.
 There are several ways to go about this from Amsterdam, and in the end we decided to buy round trip tickets on the Arriva Keukenhof Express, a bus that runs continuously throughout the day between Schiphol Airport and Keukenhof Gardens in Lisse.

 Keukenhof (translation: kitchen garden) is one of the largest flower gardens in Europe and is open from mid-March to mid-May, with prime tulip viewing occurring in April.
 It’s situated smack dab in the middle of Holland’s “dune and bulb” region, surrounded by fields upon fields of tulips and other flowers.
-For 10 euro a day, you can rent bikes right outside of Keukenhof’s entrance and explore the 35km of bike paths in the surrounding area at your leisure.
+While you can’t ride bikes through Keukenhof itself, you can rent bikes outside the entrance to explore the surrounding bike paths at your leisure.
 There are four separate, well-marked paths to choose from depending on how far you want to go.

 This was my favorite part of our time in the Netherlands.
 Though the beginning of our bike ride took us by fields of pretty yet admittedly unremarkable flower fields, we soon found ourselves in the midst of field after field of technicolor tulips, stopping incessantly to take pictures, walk among the flowers and generally enjoy the immense amount of natural beauty surrounding us.

 After the beautiful but hectic atmosphere of downtown Amsterdam, it was remarkably rejuvenating and calming to spend time exploring the fields, and I couldn’t believe how numerous, vast and breathtaking they were.